oblasko/prostate-segmentation/week_10/week_10_report.md

 Figure 2 - Histogram of probabilities of images that doesn't contain prostate( ground truth label == 0 )
 ![Histogram of probabilities of images that doesn't contain prostate( ground truth label == 0 )](prob-non-prostate-hist.png)

+### Training the transfer learning model without additional dense layers

+Accuracy: 0.898
+Loss: 0.332

+**Observation:**
+The metrics are the same whether the transfer learning classification model is trained with additional denser layers or not -- so they don't pick any additional insight into our data.